takipi/takipi-puppet/README.md

 ### What takipi affects

-* Installs Java on the node that Takipi is to be installed, handled by `puppetlabs-java` module.
+* Installs Java on the node that Takipi is to be installed, handled by `puppetlabs-java` module. (optional)
 * Installs Takipi base package.
 * Adds the Takipi secret key (found under `/opt/takipi/work/secret.key`) and completes package installation.